 If you hadn’t already guessed, I’m really enjoying books that tie to the ones we already have in our Christmas collection, like this one, a companion to The Legend of the Candy Cane.
 While our family doesn’t make a big deal out of things like Easter eggs, Easter baskets, etc., I like that this story ties that tradition back to the story of Christ’s death on the cross.

-Okay, not a book, but I’ve been wishing for the full What’s in the Bible DVD series for the girls, and this seems like a good one to start!
+Okay, not a book, but I’ve been wishing for the girls’ full What’s in the Bible DVD series, and this seems like a good one to start!

 Use these simple Easter advent cards to count down the days to Easter with simple, meaningful activities for the whole family.